-Another continuous-feed disposer that gets good marks across the board is the 0.75-horsepower KitchenAid KCDS075T (Est. $250).
-Though it's not as fast as the Waste King in professional tests, it matches the InSinkErator's quietness and fine grind size but costs less.
+Another continuous-feed disposer that gets good marks across the board is the 0.75-horsepower KitchenAid KCDS075T (Est. $240).
+It's not as fast as the Waste King in professional tests, but it matches the InSinkErator's quietness and fine grind size and costs less.
 This garbage disposal doesn't receive nearly as much user feedback as the Waste King or the InSinkErator, but what we found is highly positive.
 Owners describe it as durable, easy to install, and easy to keep clean.
-However, its 5-year warranty isn't as impressive as the InSinkErator's 7 years, or the Waste King's lifetime warranty.
+However, its five-year warranty isn't as impressive as the InSinkErator's seven years, or the Waste King's lifetime warranty.

 Batch-feed garbage disposals have the same basic inner workings as continuous-feed units; the only difference is how they switch on.
 Most continuous-feed disposers begin grinding when you flip a switch on the wall or countertop and keep running regardless of what you stuff inside.
 Batch-feed disposals, on the other hand, activate only once the drain has been covered.

 To start a batch feed disposal, you must line up magnets on the unit's cover and the mouth of the disposal.
 Since you can't run the disposal and push scraps down the drain at the same time, food waste must be ground up in batches.
-These disposers take more time to do the job than continuous feed models and aren't ideal for large families, but parents of young children have the peace of mind of knowing the disposal won't operate while fingers are in the drain.
-In addition, turning a batch feed disposal on with its cover means not having to touch any electrical switches.
+Because of that, these disposers take more time to do the job than continuous feed models, but parents of young children have the peace of mind of knowing the disposal won't operate while fingers are in the drain.

-A possible work-around is the InSinkErator Evolution Septic Assist (Est. $200).
+A possible work-around is the InSinkErator Evolution Septic Assist (Est. $210).
 This continuous-feed disposer contains a "Bio-Charge" cartridge that automatically injects enzyme-producing microorganisms into the unit, helping to break down waste as it flows into the septic system.
-User reviews at sites like Amazon.com and Build.com say this system works as advertised, and they've had no problems with plumbing clogs or backups since installing it.
+User reviews at Amazon.com, Lowes.com and HomeDepot.com say this system works as advertised, and they've had no problems with plumbing clogs or backups since installing it.
 They also appreciate the fact that the Bio-Charge dispenser works automatically, so they don't have to add any chemicals by hand.
-According to the manufacturer, one bottle of Bio Charge has enough for 295 uses and should last about four months with normal household use.
+According to the manufacturer, one InSinkErator BIO-CG Evolution Septic Assist Bio Charge Cartridge (Est. $15) should last three to four months with average use.

 Aside from its unique Bio-Charge feature, the Evolution Septic Assist is a solid disposal boasting a 0.75-horsepower motor and stainless steel construction.
-Although it's large and takes up a lot of real estate under the sink, users generally say it's easy to install and runs very quietly.
+Although it's large and takes up a lot of real estate under the sink, users generally say it's easy to install, and it's a very quiet garbage disposal.
 Their main complaint is that installing it slows down the drainage in the sink.
 Some users find that they have to push food waste down into the disposal by hand, as the motor won't suck it down on its own.
 The InSinkErator Evolution Septic Assist is backed by a four-year warranty that covers both parts and in-home service.

 The only credible professional test of garbage disposals we found was at ConsumerReports.org.
-Editors there put beef bones and vegetable scraps through 13 disposals and compared their speed, fineness of grinding, and noise level.
-We also picked through thousands of user-written reviews on retail sites such as Amazon.com, HomeDepot.com, Lowes.com, Walmart.com, and ABT.com.
+Editors there put beef bones and vegetable scraps through 13 disposals and compared their speed, fineness of grinding and noise level.
+We also picked through thousands of user-written reviews on retail sites such as Amazon.com, HomeDepot.com, Lowes.com, Walmart.com and elsewhere.
 These sites offer information on long-term durability and ease of installation, as well as coverage of disposals that weren't included in the ConsumerReports.org test.